housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 {% endhighlight %}

-Now let's add some of the good stuff to our service.
+Now let's add the request method to our service.

 {% highlight javascript %}
 // hackernews-api.service.ts